pymupdf/PyMuPDF/docs/pixmap.rst

-:meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area :meth:`Pixmap.ocr_save`          save the pixmap as an OCR-ed 1-page PDF :meth:`Pixmap.ocr_tobytes`       save the pixmap as an OCR-ed 1-page PDF :meth:`Pixmap.pil_save`          save as image using pillow :meth:`Pixmap.pil_tobytes`       write to ``bytes`` object using pillow :meth:`Pixmap.pixel`             return the value of a pixel
+:meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area :meth:`Pixmap.pdfocr_save`       save the pixmap as an OCR-ed 1-page PDF :meth:`Pixmap.pdfocr_tobytes`    save the pixmap as an OCR-ed 1-page PDF :meth:`Pixmap.pil_save`          save as image using pillow :meth:`Pixmap.pil_tobytes`       write to ``bytes`` object using pillow :meth:`Pixmap.pixel`             return the value of a pixel